Skip to main content

 Example: If you replace a crown that is less than five years old, anticipate the obvious question and explain what event or circumstance made the replacement necessary.

-Include all patient information on claims
+Include all patient information on every claim submission

 Help the dental consultant review your claim